braverSheep/DRFNet/README.md

 # DRFNet

-Code related to the paper “DRFNet: A Dual-Stream Regional Feature Learning and Adaptive Fusion Method for EEG-based Emotion Recognition”
+Code related to the paper “A Dual-Stream Regional Feature Learning and Adaptive Fusion Method for Electroencephalogram-based Emotion Recognition”